Editors: Elena Gadjanova and Julia Martínez-Ariño

 Elena Gadjanova is a research fellow in the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity, headed by Prof. Vertovec.
 Until June 2016, Elena was a Fung Global Fellow at the Princeton Institute of International and Regional Studies.
 Previously, she was a pre-doctoral researcher at Columbia University in New York and lecturer at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 Her research is on ethnic politics and identities with a regional focus on Africa.
 Personal website: gadjanova.weebly.com

-Julia Martínez-Ariño is a research fellow in the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity, headed by Prof. Steven Vertovec.
+Julia Martínez-Ariño was a research fellow in the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity, headed by Prof. Steven Vertovec.
 Previously, Julia was postdoctoral fellow of the Religion and Diversity Project, at the Université de Montréal, and the Max Planck fellow group “Governance of Cultural Diversity” in Göttingen.
-She is currently research associate of the Religion and Diversity Project and the research unit ISOR at the Autonomous University of Barcelona, in Spain.
 Her research focuses on the governance of religious diversity in Europe, in particular at the institutional and local levels.
 Personal website: https://sites.google.com/site/jmartinezarino/

 Editor 2012-2016: Marian Burchardt